imsnif/bandwhich/README.md

 cargo install what
 ```

+If you're on linux, you could also get the generic binary from the releases.

 Windows is not supported at the moment - if you'd like to contribute a windows port, it would be very much welcome.

 ### Usage